cloudposse/docs/content/terraform/best-practices.md

 We are very strict about this in "root" modules (or the top-most module), because these sensitive outputs are easily leaked in CI/CD pipelines (see [`tfmask`](https://github.com/cloudposse/tfmask) for masking secrets in output only as a last resort).
 We are less sensitive to this in modules that are typically nested inside of other modules.

 Rather than outputting a secret, you may output plain text indicating where the secret is stored, for example `RDS master password is in SSM parameter /rds/master_password`.
+You may also want to have another output just for the key for the secret in the secret store, so the key is available to other programs which may be able to retrvieve the value given the key.

 ## Use symmetrical names